What is a Quarterly Report?

 Difference Between Quarterly Report and Annual Report

-- The annual reports are reports that the business has to release to its shareholders on an annual basis.
+- The annual reports are reports that the business has to release to its shareholders annually.

 - The quarterly reports are released quarterly.

-- The quarterly reports may be composed of the only year’s financial statements and quarter financials, which are generally unaudited.
+- The quarterly reports may be composed of the only year’s financial statements and quarter financials, generally unaudited.
 They do not have any auditor opinion or management discussion analysis.

 - The annual reports are normally filed as 10K in the SEC, whereas quarterly reports are available as 10Q.

 - The deadline to file annual reportsAnnual ReportsAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
-Over time, these reports have become legal and regulatory requirements. is within 60 days, whereas, for interim financials, the deadline is slated as 45 days for making a submission.
+Over time, these reports have become legal and regulatory requirements. is within 60 days, whereas, for interim financials, the deadline is slated as 45 days for submission.